AlbertBrand/vue-context-composition/lib/README.md

 ...

-See the [examples](../examples) folder for a demo project with several examples.
+See the [example Vue3 project](../example-project) folder for a project with several examples.